-Monica Rodriguez was appointed Vice President to the Los Angeles City Board of Public Works by Mayor Eric Garcetti in July, 2013, bringing more than 18 years of public and private sector experience in the fields of public policy, government relations and non-profit development.
+Monica Rodriguez was appointed Vice President to the Board of Public Works by Mayor Eric Garcetti in July, 2013, bringing more than 20 years of public and private sector experience in the fields of public policy, government relations and non-profit development.
 Her experience in economic development and grassroots community affairs has uniquely prepared her for this role.

-A graduate of Occidental College, Rodriguez a life long resident of the San Fernando Valley, resides in Mission Hills with her husband and two children.
+A graduate of Occidental College, Rodriguez, a lifelong resident of the Northeast San Fernando Valley lives in Mission Hills with her husband of 18 years and two children.

 Let's work together to build a stronger community!